 Pilates, a form of exercise which entails lot of stretches, and integrates philosophy with technique has shown to have a great effect on sleep.
-Invented by Joseph Hubertus Pilates, this form of exercise draws strongly from yoga and zen, as well as ancient Greek and Roman fitness regimens, to achieve that perfect sync of body and mind.
-Joseph Pilates came to believe that “modern” life-style, bad posture, and inefficient breathing lay at the roots of poor health and bad sleep.
+Invented by Joseph Hubertus Pilates, this form of exercise draws strongly from yoga and zen as well as ancient Greek and Roman fitness regimens, to achieve that perfect sync of body and mind.
+Joseph Pilates came to believe that the roots of poor health and bad sleep are bad posture, “modern” lifestyle, and inefficient breathing.
 He then dedicated his life to discovering a solution which later came to be known by his name.

 1) Roll Up